 You can see the wide range of the Himalayas in the Everest region.
 From one side of the mountain to the other, you will observe the incredible mountain vistas on this trek.
 Another thing that makes this trek so unique because it allows you to explore all the valleys, which take about 18 days to complete.

 As a result, you need to have good hiking skills, as well as stamina.
 If you’re on this trek, you should have a lot of patience.

-If you’re on this trek, then you’re going to need to prepare yourself mentally.
-You’re going to need to be ready for the challenge, as you’re going to have to climb high mountains, and you’re going to have to hike for about six to seven hours a day.
+If you’re on this trek, you must mentally prepare yourself.
+You’re going to need to be ready for the challenge, as you’re going to have to climb high mountains and you’re going to have to hike for about six to seven hours a day.

 You’re going to need to be in good shape, and you’re going to need to be mentally strong.

 A trip to Nepal is incomplete without visiting the Everest Three Passes Trek.
 This is one of the highest treks in the world, and it offers some of the most amazing views of Mount Everest and its surrounding Himalayan Mountains.

 As you travel towards the base camp, you will be greeted by the mighty Mt.
 Everest.
 This is one of the most enormous mountains in the world and is the highest peak on Earth.
 This is a must-visit place during your trek.